tinamola/MAPF-Visualizer/README.md

 - Gange, G. (2018). geas.
 Bitbucket. https://bitbucket.org/gkgange/geas/src/master/

 ## Software Tools
-- [The backend PathFinder](https://bitbucket.org/gkgange/lazycbs/src/master/) is written by one of my project supervisors, Graeme Gange.
+- [The backend PathFinder](https://github.com/gkgange/lazycbs) is written by my project supervisor Graeme Gange.
 - We used [pybind11](https://pybind11.readthedocs.io/en/stable/) in order to connect the Lazy CBS code written in C++ to be called from the GUI's python code.
 - The MAPF interface is built using [python's tkinter GUI package](https://docs.python.org/3/library/tkinter.html).

 ## Datasets
 - The [MovingAI dataset](https://movingai.com/benchmarks/mapf/index.html) has a lot of scenarios and maps that can be passed in as arguments to the python GUI interface.
-- The map files from MovingAI have to be converted to .ecbs files using [this script](https://bitbucket.org/gkgange/lazycbs/src/master/scripts/map-conv.py).
+- The map files from MovingAI have to be converted to .ecbs files using [this script](https://github.com/AppleGamer22/FIT2082/blob/master/lazycbs/scripts/map-conv.py).

 ## Run the program
 - Install the [pybind11](https://pybind11.readthedocs.io/en/stable/installing.html) tool.